 In a natural environment, 10% of precipitation is runoff, 40% is evaporated, 25% infiltrates shallow soil, and 25% infiltrates deeper soil.
 In urban environments, 55% of precipitation is runoff, 30% evaporates, 10% infiltrates shallow soil, and 5% infiltrates deeper soil.
 As you can imagine, this large amount of runoff can cause substantial flooding.

-With nowhere to go, water accumulates in homes and basements causing respiratory problems and other illness.
-Not to mention, it reduces property value by 10-25%.
+With nowhere to go, water accumulates in homes, businesses, and basements causing respiratory problems and other illness.
+It also reduces property value by 10-25%.
 Businesses that experience flooding have a hard time recovering.
 In fact, 40% of small businesses are unable to reopen following a flooding catastrophe.
 Flooding causes sewer backups and infrastructure damage that are costly to repair and detrimental to the environment.

-If you experience flooding on your property or in and around your home, you might want to install a stormwater system.
+If you experience flooding in and around your home or business, you might want to install a stormwater system.

 3. If Your Water Runoff Becomes Contaminated

 It’s easy to forget that many of our surfaces contain substances that could be harmful to our health.
 Especially if leached into our water systems.
-Fertilizers on the lawn or in the soil, chemicals used on roofing tiles or pavement, and sewer discharge can make its way into our lakes, rivers, streams, and oceans polluting our watersheds and our environment.
+Fertilizers on the lawn or in the soil, chemicals used on roofing tiles or pavement, and sewer discharge can make its way into our waterways.
+This pollutes our rivers, streams, oceans, watersheds and our environment.

 If you experience excessive runoff polluted by your ground surfaces, consider installing a stormwater management system.